That dollar total reflects a 37.6% advance from $19.1 billion in 2017 and a 29.9% year-over-year acceleration from $20.2 billion during 2020.

 Ecuador’s official currency is US dollars.

-The 5 biggest exported products from Ecuador are crude oil, crustaceans including lobsters, bananas and plantains, preserved or prepared fish and caviar, and fresh or dried flowers for bouquets or other ornamental purposes.
-Collectively, those 5 major goods represent 70.2% of Ecuador’s total exports by value.
+The 5 most valuable products exported from Ecuador are crude oil, crustaceans including lobsters, bananas plus plantains, refined petroleum oils, and preserved or prepared fish and caviar.
+Collectively, those 5 top goods represent 71.2% of Ecuador’s total exports by value.

 Ecuador’s Key Trading Partners

-From a continental perspective, 25.5% of Ecuador’s exports by value were delivered to importers in Latin America excluding Mexico but including the Caribbean while 24.8% were sold to customers in Asia.
-Ecuador shipped another 24.7% worth of goods to Asia.
-Another 23.6%. went to Europe.
+From a continental perspective, 28.1% of Ecuador’s exports by value were delivered to importers also in Latin America excluding Mexico but including the Caribbean.
+Another 25.8% was sold to customers in North America, with 23.5% worth of goods going to Asia and 21.1% arriving in Europe.

-Tinier percentages arrived in Africa (1.1%) and Oceania led by New Zealand and Australia (0.2%).
+Tinier percentages were imported by Africa (1.3%) and Oceania (0.2%) led by New Zealand and Australia.